TolikPylypchuk/SharpHook/docs/articles/logging.md

 **Important**: Always use one instance of `LogSource` at a time in the entire application since they all must use the same static method to set the log callback for libuiohook, and there may only be one callback at a time.

-The `MessageLogged` event contains event args or type `LogEventArgs` which contains just one property of type `LogEntry`.
+The `MessageLogged` event contains event args of type `LogEventArgs` which contains just one property of type `LogEntry`.
 This class contains the actual log message.

 The simplest way to use `LogEntry` is to use its `Level` and `FullText` properties. `FullText` is created using the log